srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_08-visualize-data-stream-in-power-bi.md

 After the route is created, we move on to updating the query.

-### Make a Call to a Built-in ML Model
+### Make a Call to a Built-in Machine Learning Model

-The built-in function we're going to call is `AnomalyDetection_SpikeAndDip`.
+The built-in Machine Learning (ML) function we're going to call is `AnomalyDetection_SpikeAndDip`.

 The `AnomalyDetection_SpikeAndDip` function takes a sliding window of data, and examines it for anomalies.
 The sliding window could be, say, the most recent two minutes of telemetry data.
 This sliding window keeps up with the flow of telemetry in close to real time.
 If the size of the sliding window is increased, generally the accuracy of anomaly detection will increase too.
 As will the latency.

 As the flow of data continues, the algorithm establishes a normal range of values, then compares new values against those norms.
 The result is a score for each value, a percentage that determines the confidence level that the given value is anomalous.
 Low confidence levels are ignored, the question is what percentage confidence value is acceptable?
 In our query, we're going to set this tipping point at 95%.

 There are always complications, like when there are gaps in the data (the conveyor belt stops for a while, perhaps).
 The algorithm handles voids in the data by imputing values.

+> **Note**: In statistics, imputation is the process of replacing missing data with substituted values.
+You can learn more about about imputations [here](https://en.wikipedia.org/wiki/Imputation_%28statistics%29).

 Spikes and dips in telemetry data are temporary anomalies.
 However, as we're dealing with sine waves for vibration, we can expect a short period of "normal" values follow a high or low value that triggers an anomaly alert.
 The operator is looking for a cluster of anomalies occurring in a short time span.
 Such a cluster indicates something is wrong.